Table of Contents

 mod std::time

-Time primitives and scheduling helpers backed by the host Time effect.
+Time primitives backed by the host Time effect.

 Includes monotonic timing (Instant), wall-clock timing (SystemTime),